-Culantro, not to be confused with cilantro, is an herb used extensively across the Caribbean, Central America and Asia.
+Culantro, not to be confused with cilantro, is an herb used extensively in cooking across the Caribbean, Central America and Asia.

 Culantro (Eryngium foetidum) is an herb known by many names depending on the country you are in: shado beni, bhandhanya (sometimes spelled bhandania), chandron benee, coulante, recao, fit weed, stink weed, false cilantro, chandon beni, Mexican coriander, ngo gai and serrated or sawtooth coriander.

 Growing up in a Trinidadian family culantro was a familiar flavour, but for many years the only name I knew it by was bhandhanya, the Hindi name often used in Trinidad.
 It's a key ingredient used to make green seasoning - a marinade blend of bhandhanya, garlic, onion, thyme, Scotch Bonnet peppers, green onions and more - and is most often used to marinate meat & poultry.
 As a kid the flavour of bhandhanya was not really a favourite of mine because it can be a bit strong, but I've found myself using and enjoying it quite a bit lately.
 Tastes change!

 The plant Eryngium foetidum is native to the Caribbean, Central America and Mexico.
 This green herb has long leaves with serrated edges, a strong flavour and aroma that I find it to be earthier and more pungent than cilantro.